svin24/svin24.github.io/content/blog/How-does-IRC-federate.md

 together under a common agreement, rather than the laissez-faire approach typical of[^2] ActivityPub servers.
-The exact organizational and governance models vary, but many of these networks have discrete teams of staff which server as moderators[^3], often unrelated to the people responsible for the servers.
+The exact organizational and governance models vary, but many of these networks have discrete teams of staff which serve as moderators[^3], often unrelated to the people responsible for the servers.
 The social system can be designed independently of the technology.

 [1]: https://www.oftc.net